Home Addition Cost in Ogden Valley — What to Expect in 2026–2027

 - Temporary housing or storage if relocation is required

-- Utility upgrade costs (panel upgrades, meter relocations) discovered during construction
+- Utility upgrade costs discovered during construction (panel upgrades, meter relocations)

 Lump-sum bids that exclude "unforeseen conditions," "hazardous materials," or "structural modifications" are leaving the highest-risk items off their number.
 Ask every contractor to show you what's explicitly excluded.
 If they can't answer clearly, that's your answer.